tidal-code/wave.docs/docs/detailed-documentation/textinput.md

 **<span class='text-red-000'>Caution:</span>**
 <br>Do not try to input passwords or send keyboard key inputs using this method.
 The setText method will fail to read the
-value and evaluate it.
-This will eventually cause an exception when the timeout reaches.
+value or be able to evaluate it.
+This will eventually cause an exception when the timeout exceeds.